Courses may include

 DSSP 1020 - Supporting Activities of Daily Living

-Using the philosophical foundations of disability support, this course will prepare learners to support individuals in activities of daily living that promote positive self-image, self-esteem and interdependence.
-Learners will demonstrate professional conduct and competencies at all times in the lab setting.
+Using the philosophical foundations of disability support, this course will prepare students to safely support individuals in activities of daily living and personal care following a person-directed approach.

 DSSP 1021 - Introduction to Mental Health